10asmock/logs-analysis/README.md

     count(*) AS views
    FROM articles,
     log
-  WHERE concat('/article/', articles.slug) like log.path
+  WHERE concat('/article/', articles.slug) = log.path
   GROUP BY articles.title
   ORDER BY (count(*)) DESC
  LIMIT 3;